hungrymonkey/ucsd_consulting/README.md

 final.py is the main file that contains all the proper data extraction.

-The three other files are just simple scripts made to help automate boring tasks.
+The three other files are just simple scripts made to help automate mundane tasks.

 I wish this paper existed much earlier.
 Arrggg